XInterns/Win-it-All/README.md

-this the vanilla version of authentication app
+this the vanilla version of authentication app Xebid

 -for any queries raise issues to mercurial-harsh